notrustverify/solidity-ralph/alphWallet/README.md

 ![](img/withdraw.png)

 Receive function enable the owner of the wallet to receive some $ALPH.
 In this case annotation is used too but we don't check the caller since anybody can send $ALPH to this address

+PreapprovedAssets is an annotation that stipulates this smart contract is using assets, in this case ALPH.
+This annotation has an underlying concept, Asset Permission System or APS that it will be explained in another thread
 ![](img/receive.png)

+This smart contract is very simple as you can see, the purpose of this is to show how different (or not so) Ralph is in comparison of Solidity
+Thanks to @0xNekr and his thread https://twitter.com/0xNekr/status/1711766545959903526 for the inspiration

+Stay tuned for next thread.
+It will be about APS